 An exceptional year for Belgian cinema at the 2025 Berlinale!

-Let's also highlight the selection of several co-productions supported by the Centre du Cinéma: Our Wildest Days by Vasilis Kekatos (Hélicotronc, Generation 14plus), Têtes Brûlées by Maja Ajmia Yde Zellama (10.80 Films, Generation 14plus), and Scars of a Putsch by Nathalie Borgers (Novak prod, Forum Special).
+Finally, let us highlight the selection of several coproductions supported by the Centre du Cinéma: Our Wildest Days by Vassilis Kekatos (Hélicotronc, Generation 14plus), Têtes Brûlées by Maja Ajmia Yde Zellama (10.80 Films, Generation 14plus), and Scars of a Putsch by Nathalie Borgers (Novak prod, Forum Special).

 films